iamcarrico/iamcarrico/_drafts/2014-09-17-jekyll-workflow-p2-gulp.md

 ## How can I use it?

-The [Mr. Poole](https://github.com/iamcarrico/generator-poole) is setup to automatically allow the use of these commands.
+The [Mr. Poole Yeoman Generator](https://github.com/iamcarrico/generator-poole) is setup to automatically allow the use of these commands.
 To use it on an existing Jekyll site, copy these commands into your own Gulpfile.
 You can also install the commands locally with:

 ```bash
 $ npm install -g gulp-poole